navuxneeth/SmolCam/README.md

 # SmolCam

 SmolCam is a concept camera application that simulates manual camera controls in a clean, intuitive way.
 It's designed for those who appreciate the aesthetics of photography and enjoy having tactile control over their image settings.
+[There is an iOS version of this project being built, accessible at https://github.com/navuxneeth/SmolCam-iOS]

 ## Preview